Flexible Master of Occupational Therapy

-The University of St. Augustine for Health Sciences (USA) is proud to announce a unique and flexible part-time opportunity to obtain a Master of Occupational Therapy (MOT) degree through our Flex distance education program in St. Augustine, FL.
+The University of St. Augustine for Health Sciences (USA) is proud to announce a unique and flexible part-time opportunity to obtain a Master of Occupational Therapy (MOT) degree through our Flex distance education programs in St. Augustine, FL and Austin, TX.

 The mission of the University's MOT program is to graduate a diverse population of practitioners who have the skills necessary to analyze human occupation and to implement science-driven and evidence-based interventions that promote quality of life for the clients whom they serve.
 The graduates will contribute to their profession and to a global society through their competence, ethical standards and professionalism.